terrajobst/EntityFramework.Docs.es-es/entity-framework/core/miscellaneous/cli/powershell.md

 ## <a name="get-dbcontext"></a>Get-DbContext

-Obtiene información sobre un tipo `DbContext`.
+Obtiene información sobre un tipo de `DbContext`.

 ## <a name="remove-migration"></a>Remove-Migration